craigermcgreger/NTCIP_8008/docs/maintainer-responsibilities.md

 #### Automated Testing {.body}

-The maintainer **should** maintain automated tests to protext against errors.
+The maintainer **should** maintain automated tests to protect against errors.

 !!! note "GitHub Help"
     GitHub allows maintainers to set up an automated test suite that runs on